k66inthesky/Predict_News/README.md

 	Target: To predict an unknown news/article to one of the eight categories.
 	File description:
 		To use this project, you only need to execute two programs--news2E.ipynb and predict.py.

+Notice:

+	*input:

+		CHINESE ONLY!!!

+		Should be like the example(myinput.csv):
+			two rows:
+				-context
+				-your news

 File: